There’s an increase in the amount of CCJs being issued to people in their 20s, and worse yet many might not even know they have them.

 Any CCJs that have been logged on your account will be visible on there.
 Your report will also show you the creditor and the court you need to contact to resolve the issue.

 You can use credit score reporting facilities now for much more than simply checking your score.
-Services like CredAbility offer you step-by-step plans to improve your score and move forward with your financial goals.
+Our member-only platform, CredAbility offers you step-by-step plans to improve your score and move forward with your financial goals.

 2 Get free impartial advice